moralescastillo/mysite/_posts/2026-05-15-reading-the-impossible.md

 What I do know is that between now and September 26th, the day I will see the Acropolis in Athens at the start line, I have a summer of grueling training ahead.
 Spartathlon has a finishing rate that consistently sits below 40%.
 The cutoffs are unforgiving.
 The heat is not optional.

 This blog series will document that preparation.
 Training, strategy, gear, nutrition, and whatever else takes up the hours between now and Athens.
 If you are curious about what it takes to get to the start line of one of the harder races on the calendar, follow along.
-I will try to be honest about all of it.

 [^1]: Kouros's 24-hour record was later broken by Aleksandr Sorokin in 2021, with 309 kilometers.
 A year later, Sorokin broke his own record with 319.6 kilometers.